-- Google Assistant uses your contacts to send a message at your request, like "Send a text to John Smith."
+Google Assistant uses your contacts to send a message at your request, like "Send a text to John Smith."

-- When necessary for our legitimate interests and those of third parties, including to:

-- Customize our services to provide you with a better user experience.
-For example, displaying a Google Doodle on the Search homepage to celebrate an event specific to your country, providing security tips adapted to how you use Google products, or tailoring the experience to be age-appropriate, if relevant.
+- When necessary for our legitimate interests and those of third parties, including to: - Customize our services to provide you with a better user experience.
+For example, displaying a Google Doodle on the Search homepage to celebrate an event specific to your country, providing security tips adapted to how you use Google products, or tailoring the experience to be age-appropriate, if relevant. - Provide context of the site you're visiting, like ads for gardening equipment on a page about gardening tips.

-- Provide

 advertising,

 which allows us

 to offer many of

 our services

 without a fee.

 For example,

 showing you ads

 based on the